 A year later, we had settled into village life and we were working to decipher this amazing, unwritten language.
 I sat by the fire listening to Serəkanim tell her tale of hiding in the bamboo as she watched Bill, my husband, from a distance.
 She poked at the fire and smiled embarrassingly as she recounted her fears.
 It doesn’t take long to see that fear dominates the lives of these people.

 Romans 3:18 describes unbelievers as those who do not fear the Lord, which certainly fit the Inapang in 2004.
 However, these people were not without fears.
 In fact, they had a fear of almost everything.
 Fear of the known.
-Fear of the unknown.
+A fear of the unknown.
 Fear that other things and forces were in control of their existence.
 Worst of all, they lived and died unable to hear the truth that dispels these fears, trapped in the same cycle they’ve been in for hundreds of years––enslaved.

 When our team arrived in the Ramu Valley of PNG, it was more than Stone Age meets the Modern World.
 It was Fear of Everything except God meets Fear of Nothing but God.
 The Inapang were the Never Reached, but the Spirit was working to change that.